Addysg Oedolion Cymru | Adult Learning Wales celebrates the Welsh language and actively supports and promotes the use of Welsh in day-to-day living.

 • Keeping Records - in areas such as staff Welsh language skills, complaints relating to the Welsh language, as well as training and recruitment areas where the language is integrated

-In addition, an Annual Report capturing our compliance records provides information to the Welsh Language Commissioner as required.
+Our first Annual Report capturing our compliance records will be submitted to the Welsh Language Commissioner by 31.01.2019 and will be available here.

 We will develop and publish a Welsh Language Action Plan in response to the final compliance notice which will be made available on this page.